-We rely on them both on a daily basis, often taking them for granted as they work tirelessly to meet our needs, day in day out.
-But just like cars, boilers also need maintaining to ensure they are not only safe to operate but also function to the best of their ability.
+We rely on them both on a daily basis, often taking them for granted as they work tirelessly to meet our needs.
+But just like cars, boilers also need maintaining.
+This ensures that they’re not only safe but run reliably and efficiently.

 An MOT for your boiler

 Your boiler might not take you shopping, ferry you to and from work or run the kids to school but don’t overlook its importance.
 It helps to keep your household running smoothly by providing all your heat and hot water.
 Which is no mean feat.

 What happens during a boiler service?

 One of the most common boiler problems in gas boilers is incorrect pressure.
 If the boiler isn’t operating at the correct pressure this is an easy and quick on the spot fix.

-Consider buying a new energy efficient boiler
+Consider a new energy efficient boiler

 When it comes to a boiler replacement here’s some food for thought: ideally you should consider replacing your boiler when it’s 10-15 years old because the older it is the less efficient it becomes.

-Heating controls and how to control energy usage
+How to control energy usage

-Take it another step further by investing in a remote heating control system which gives you even greater flexibility to control the amount of energy you are using even when you’re away from home.
+Take it another step further by investing in a smart thermostat which gives you even greater flexibility to control the amount of energy you are using even when you’re away from home.

 Get Boiler Quotes